top of page

 Prescriptions & Refills

-For your convenience, MVS carries prescription medications and preventatives that can be purchased directly from our team during your scheduled appointment.
+OUR MOBILE PHARMACY: For your convenience and for immediate needs, MVS carries prescription medications that can be purchased directly from our team during your scheduled in-home vet appointment.

 External Pharmacy Communication